 In case you missed the last two posts:

 As we shift towards a new paradigm in the marketing world — using content that works in your favor to drive sales — it’s important that writers understand several factors in order to create relevant content for their audience.
-Over the next few months, we’ll dive into a few features of your content marketing campaign that will set you up for success.
-First up: why knowing your audience is the key to brainstorming topic lists and planning your content.
+The first post in the series is about why knowing your audience is the key to brainstorming topic lists and planning your content.